 Easy Indian Butter Chicken Recipe

 This Butter Chicken really is super delicious but I have found it must be spiced carefully.
 Too much and the incredible flavour of the butter can be lost.
 I am a complete wimp where heat is concerned so I add chilli conservatively here.
-I serve it with basmati rice and home made Naan-recipe to follow.
-God it is lush.
+I serve it with Basmati rice and home made Naan-recipe to follow.
+God it is absolutely and incredibly lush.

 Easy Butter Chicken